- Summer Lilac

 Flowers: Butterfly Bush has clusters of tubular flowers with four petals, that are arranged in dense pointed clumps at the end of branches.
 The flowers have an orange centre and are found in a variety of colours such as white, pink, purple, orange, red, and blue.

-Stem: The arching stems can reach up to 5 metres in height.
-Young stems are green, while older stems have a grey-brown and peeling bark.
+Stem: The arching stems can reach up to 5 metres tall.
+Young stems are green, while older stems are grey-brown and peeling.

-Fruits: Butterfly Bush produces small and ovate pods, that become dark brown in colour and open at the ends once they mature.
-There are about 500-1000 small, lightweight, and winged seeds per pod.
+Fruits: Butterfly Bush produces small and ovate pods that become dark brown and open at the ends when they mature.
+There are about 500 – 1000 seeds per pod; seeds are small, lightweight, and winged.

-California Lilac (Ceanothus spp.): There are about 50-60 species in this genus, which tend to have smaller shiny leaves.
+California Lilac (Ceanothus spp.): There are about 50-60 species in this genus, which tend to have smaller shiny leaves than Butterfly Bush.

-Meyer Lilac (Syringa meyeri): Leaves are smaller and about an inch in length, with slightly wavy margins.
+Meyer Lilac (Syringa meyeri): Leaves are smaller than Butterfly Bush leaves (2 – 3 cm long), with slightly wavy margins.

-Lilacs bloom in the middle of spring, while Butterfly Bush blooms from June to September.
+Lilacs bloom in the middle of spring, while Butterfly Bush blooms later in the season, from June to September.

 Habitat and Origin

-Butterfly Bush is a native species to China and was introduced to North America as a garden ornamental.
-As both a habitat generalist and a pioneering species, Butterfly Bush can withstand challenging environmental conditions such as full sun exposure, and soil that is low in moisture and poor in nutrients.
-Therefore, this species can often be found in recently logged or burned forests, railways, road edges, cliffs, building sites, and open or disturbed sites.
-Butterfly Bush also thrives in ecosystems with high soil moisture such as riparian habitats and coastal forest edges.
+As both a habitat generalist and a pioneering species, Butterfly Bush can withstand challenging environmental and climatic conditions such as full sun exposure and soil that is either low or high in moisture, as well as poor in nutrients.
+Therefore, this species can often be found in recently logged or burned forests, along railways, roadsides, cliffs, at building sites, on open or disturbed sites, and in riparian or coastal habitats.